Wood Badge 2023

 - Successfully pass the BSA Health & Medical form and bring a copy of this form signed by medical staff to the course

-Graduates of previous Wood Badge courses are eligible to participate in the current Wood Badge program.
+Graduates of previous Wood Badge courses are eligible to participate in the NEW Wood Badge program.

 How much time will Wood Badge take?

-Wood Badge is conducted over two, three-day weekends scheduled about a month apart.
-The first course begins early Friday morning and runs through early evening on Sunday during each weekend.
-The second course begins early Thursday morning and concludes early Saturday evening during each weekend.
+Wood Badge is conducted over two weekends scheduled about a month apart.
 Your patrol will have one or two meetings scheduled at your convenience between weekend sessions.

 Where is Wood Badge held?